 Special exhibit shares art inspired by veterans’ experiences

-See local veterans’ stories of serving in wars dating back to World War II through original artwork to be featured in a special exhibit opening Sunday, Nov.
-11, at the Hayes Presidential Library & Museums.
+See local veterans’ stories of serving in wars dating back to World War II through original artwork to be featured in a special exhibit open through Thursday, Jan.
+31, at the Hayes Presidential Library & Museums.

 The exhibit, “Experiencing Veterans and Artists Collaborations,” is part of a national project that pairs artists with veterans to create an original piece of art based on their experiences.
 The goal is to bridge the gap between civilians and veterans by educating the public about military life.